sameer-haider/human-language-technologies/README.md

 ## Assignment 3 - WordNet
 Tried out different features of the WordNet corpus such as synsets, sentisynsets, lesk algorithm, and wu-palmer metrics.
 [Link](Assignment_3_WordNet/WordNet.ipynb) to python notebook.

+## Assignment 4 - Ngrams
+Extracted unigrams and bigrams from a text body and developed a probabilistic language model.
+[Link](Assignment_4_Ngrams/).

+## Assignment 5 - Parsing Sentences
+Wrote out the three parses for a sentence: PSG, dependency, and SRL.
+[Link](Assignment_4_Parsing_Sentences/Parsing.pdf).